 In environments without JasperReports Server, reports are stored in the file system, and shared resources are usually stored on a network drive accessible to all developers and users.
-This solution is sometimes impractical, as you cannot always add such resources to the classpath, and the use of absolute paths has its own limitations.
-In addition, storing the resources in the file system discourages their reuse: your developers may invest time in creating new versions of resources that already exist because they don’t know about them.
+This solution is sometimes impractical, as you can't always add such resources to the classpath, and the use of absolute paths has its own limitations.
+Also, storing the resources in the file system discourages their reuse.
+Developers may invest time recreating resources because they don’t know they exist.

-By storing resources in the repository, JasperReports Server makes it easy and reliable to share resources such as images, style templates, and subreports between reports.
-The repository mimics a folder and file structure, so that references to external files can be handled as references to external resources in the repository.
+By storing resources in the repository, JasperReports Server makes it easy and reliable to share resources like images, style templates, and subreports among reports.
+The repository mimics a folder and file structure, so references to external files can be handled as references to external resources in the repository.

-In versions of JasperReports Server prior to 5.5, the JasperReports used the repo:syntax.
+In versions of JasperReports Server before 5.5, the JasperReports used the repo:syntax.
 As of 5.5, this is no longer necessary, and regular file paths are recognized and managed within the repository.

 When you upload your JRXML to the repository, your file references become valid repository references, and you can store all your resources in well-known locations in the repository.
 This simplifies the process of uploading your reports, because you don’t have to upload the resources each time.
-Also, you can manage these resources either through iReport, through the JasperReports Server user interface, or through the server’s APIs.
-For example, when you update a logo image resource, all reports that reference the resource also display the new logo.
+Also, you can manage these resources either through Jaspersoft Studio, the JasperReports Server user interface, or the server’s APIs.
+For example, when you update a logo image, all reports that reference that resource display the new logo.

-Absolute references are URIs in the JRXML of the report that specify a resource’s repository path.
-The path may refer to the file system where the JRXML was created, but when uploaded to the server, it refers to folders in the repository.
+Absolute references are the URIs of resources in the JRXML of a report.
+A path may refer to the file system where the JRXML was created, but when uploaded to the server, it refers to folders in the repository.

 The path must start with one of the following:

 / to represent the root of the repository in the community edition, or the current user's organization in commercial editions.
-For example, /images/logo is a resource in the /images folder.
+For example, /images/logo is the path to a resource in the /images folder.

 ../ to represent the folder where the JasperReport is uploaded.
-For example, ../myLogo is a resource in the same folder as the JasperReport.
+For example, ../myLogo is the path to a resource in the same folder as the JasperReport.

-As with a file system path, the repository path is composed of the resource ID of every parent folder, ending with the ID of the resource. iReport with the JasperReports Server plug-in supports absolute references by allowing you to drag resources from the repository tree view into the design area.
+As with a file system path, the repository path is composed of the resource ID of every parent folder, ending with the ID of the resource.
+Jaspersoft Studio supports absolute references by allowing you to drag resources from the repository tree view into the design area.

 If you implement organizations, the absolute path is relative the user’s organization, as described in Multiple Organizations in the Repository.